 Although you get scared or confused when he does suddenly withdraw, you also get a chance to see that he is, in fact, a real man.

-It’s because you no longer feel polarized by him…

 It’s because you won’t be feeling his masculine energy.
+It’s because you no longer feel polarized by him and his energy.

 So as a result, you may feel like you’re in a relationship with one of your girlfriends!
-You don’t want your man to be like one of your girlfriends!
+(You don’t want your man to be like one of your girlfriends!)

 In fact, the reason you were attracted to a man in the first place was largely to do with the masculine energy he gave out.
 His presence, his strength, intelligence, his sense of humor, his potential to be a good provider, etc….this is all happening naturally, sometimes without you being aware of it.